 Initially hailed as innovative, it appears that Visa's 'war on cash' is in reality a war on merchant profitability and customer payment choice.
 However, a 'war on plastic' is a promising business case that could actually be sold to merchants.

-It's time for a look back at January's most-read articles on Mobile Payments Today.
+It's time for a look back at July's most-read articles and blog posts on Mobile Payments Today.